C2 over LTE

 2. Configure joystick parameters

-5. Search for COM_RC_LOSS_T, set the value to 1s, and click Save.
-This value defines how long the vehicle waits without a new command from RC or joystick before treating the control link as lost.
+Set Manual Control loss timeout to 1 s.
+This defines how long the vehicle waits without a new RC or joystick command before it considers the control link lost.

 Verifying LTE Connectivity